-Containers have revolutionized the way we think about application development, shipment and deployment, and the pace at which DevSecOps teams can respond to business requirements.
+Containers have revolutionized the way we think about application development, shipment and deployment, and also the pace at which DevSecOps teams can respond to business requirements.

 According to 2019 Container Adoption Survey (carried out by Portworx and Aqua Security), a whopping 87% of IT pros said that they were running container technologies.